nikkNizz/Drawish/README.md

 #### Shapes
 Click the [shapes] button, or select a shape from the selection box.
 The shape can be moved by dragging the area with the mouse or from keyboard (A W S Z keys).
-Shapes are: SQUARE, RECTANGLE, CIRCLE, ELLIPSE, TRIANGLE, ROUNDED RECT, STAR, ARROWS, CROSSES (for simple arrow see previous chapter).
+Shapes are: SQUARE, RECTANGLE, CIRCLE, ELLIPSE, TRIANGLE, ROUNDED RECT, STAR, ARROWS, CROSSES (for simple arrow see "Line / Simple arrow / Connected lines" chapter).
 Border width is defined by line width box.
 Many filling options are available from the choice box at the top right.